 The assortment of carefully selected capacitors sound superb, as you would expect.
 The imaging, depth and detailed sonic range of this amp are just incredible.
 Original capacitance values were kept, however the voltage ratings were increased for higher reliability.
 The 60/40/20/100 multi section filter capacitor is new, also from Dynakit and made in the USA.
 Precision film resistors ensure the circuit is dead quiet, strong and operating correctly.
-The carbon film resistors and film capacitors, solid state rectification with the twin triode driver tubes give this amp its great ability to resolve complex musical passages in superb detail while keeping all the magic and warmth you want.
+The carbon film and carbon composition resistors, film capacitors, solid state rectification with the twin triode driver tubes give this amp its great ability to resolve complex musical passages in superb detail while keeping all the magic and warmth you want.

 This amp is for the true audiophile.
 Here's what renowned VTA tube amp guru Bob Latino had to say a while back about the Dynakit Stereo 35: "Many feel, and I concur, that this little amp, within its power range, is probably the best sounding all stock power amp that Dynaco ever put out.
 Only 17.5 watts per channel but, even unmodified, a very clean sounding 17.5 watts.
 EL84 output tubes, an all triode driver system and a solid state rectifier gave this little amp excellent frequency extension and very low distortion figures."
 My feeling is that if Bob Latino says that, and many others agree with him, that you will be convinced as well.